Constitution and By-Laws of the Great Dane Club of America, Inc.

 SECTION 1.
 Standing Committees

-Each committee shall present to the Board of Directors, for approval, a set of rules and regulations for the operation of that committee.
-These shall be amended, if needed, by each new chairperson appointed to said committee.
+The Board of Directors shall provide each committee chair a set of guidelines, procedures, responsibilities, and where appropriate, regulations for the operation of that committee, which may be amended, if needed, by each new chairperson appointed to said committee, subject to Board approval.
 Such committees or persons shall always be subject to the final authority of the Board of Directors.
 Special committees may also be appointed by the Board of Directors to assist it on particular projects.

 All appointed committees shall serve only until the new Officers and Directors shall take office.

-A. Each Affiliate Club may elect a Delegate (and Alternate Delegate) and the Delegate (when recognized by the Club) shall become a member of the Affiliate Club Delegates Committee.
+A. Each Affiliate Club may elect a Delegate (and Alternate Delegate) and the Delegate (when recognized by the Club) shall become a member of the Delegates Committee.
+The Delegates Committee may initiate policy recommendations as it may find necessary and may submit such recommendations to the Board of Directors.

-D. The Affiliate Club Delegates Committee shall meet at regular intervals and may be called into meeting by the President, the Affiliate Club Representative or by petition of any five (5) members of the Affiliate Club Delegates Committee filed with the Affiliate Club Representative.
+D. The Delegates Committee shall meet at regular intervals and may be called into meeting by the President, the Affiliate Club Representative or by petition by any five (5) members of the Affiliate Club Delegates Committee filed with the Affiliate Club Representative.

-E. The Affiliate Club Delegates Committee may conduct its business by mail, teleconference, electronic mail or fax provided the same guidelines referenced in Article III, Section 1E are in place.
+The Delegates Committee may conduct its business by any manner approved by AKC, provided the same guidelines referenced in Article III, Section 1E are in place.

 SECTION 1.
 Club Year.
 The Club’s fiscal year shall begin on the first (1st) day of November and end on the thirty-first (31st) day of October.